reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 We can check if the feature is active by asking the Feature Manager like in the `isActive()` convenience method in the code above.

 `Features.GLOBAL_BOOLEAN_FLAG.isActive()` would return `false`, currently, because features are disabled by default.
-Only if a feature is *enabled* will an `ActivationStrategy` decide whether the feature should be *active* for a given user.
+Only if a feature is *enabled* will its `ActivationStrategy` decide whether the feature should be *active* for a given user.

 We can enable the feature by setting a property in `application.yml`: